5 ways to make the Apple Watch a better step counter

-I ditched my Apple Watch ($429.99 at T-Mobile USA) in favor of a Fitbit a few months ago and got into the whole step-counting thing.
+I ditched my Apple Watch ($559.00 at Apple) in favor of a Fitbit a few months ago and got into the whole step-counting thing.
 My wife and I have developed a healthy competition with our dueling Fitbits.
 Recently, I decided to return to my Apple Watch for its prettier display, superior design and added functionality to continue my step-counting ways.

 While I enjoyed getting reacquainted with my Watch, I was disappointed to discover that the Activity app deemphasizes step counts.
 I quickly grew accustomed to checking my current step count with a quick glance at my Fitbit, and didn't like that my Apple Watch made me dig and tap and swipe to see the number I've come to care more about than the time of day.
 I also had some questions about the accuracy with which it was counting my steps.